KSHB-TV: KSHB-TV: The independent and Fox years

 On September 28, 1981, coinciding with the station's move into the completed Oak Street facility, the station's call letters were changed from KBMA-TV to KSHB-TV, representing owner Scripps-Howard Broadcasting.
-The call sign change coincided with a more aggressive programming attitude led by Wormington, which included increased local programming not possible without the larger facilities, which included two studios.
+The call sign change came alongside a more aggressive attitude to programming the station, which included increased local programming not possible without the two studios in the new building.
 One of these new local programs was All Night Live, wraparound segments around films and classic reruns in the overnight hours; Muscare returned to the station as host.
 A similar program in the late morning hours, A.M.
 Live, debuted in September 1982.
 By this time, channel 41 had grown into a regional superstation with the spread of cable television in mid-America; it was seen in 600,000 cable households from Iowa to Arkansas.

 The 1980s saw increased competition.
 For the first time since 1971, the market had two independent stations after the December 1983 launch of KEKR-TV on channel 62.
 However, that station initially failed to spend adequately on programming and did not attract much attention in the market.
 KSHB-TV local programs included the Kings, who remained on the station even though they failed to attract significant advertising revenue; they departed KSHB-TV after 10 years for KEKR-TV in the 1984–85 season.
 At the same time, the station's regional cable coverage was waning.
 At the end of 1985, the cable systems in Wichita, Kansas, and Lincoln, Nebraska, removed channel 41 from their lineups, citing program duplication to other services; the loss of the Royals, the original reason for their addition in Wichita; copyright fees the systems paid to broadcast the distant station; and poor reception of KSHB-TV by microwave.

 KSHB became a charter affiliate of the Fox Broadcasting Company when that network launched on October 9, 1986.
 The station had stronger programming with more first-run shows as a result of the Fox affiliation and a changing syndication market.
 Wormington retired at the end of 1992, capping a 22-year run at channel 41 in which he had started and led the station, helped found the National Association of Independent Television Stations, and risen to vice chairman of the Fox affiliate board of governors.

 Wormington's replacement was Charlotte Moore English, the first woman and first Black person to be a general manager in Kansas City broadcast history.
 English oversaw the rollout of a full-length local newscast, which debuted on August 1, 1993.